Kristy Arbon's HeartWorks

 Image by Abby Gillardi

 We all want to live our most authentic lives.
 We all want to be as happy as possible.
 We all want to have solid tools for managing life’s inevitable stress.
-Somatic Self-Compassion™ training is birthed out of a series of understandings about the stressful world we are living in today and addresses that understanding with proven methods for helping us be our most authentic, happy, emotionally well-equipped selves.
+Somatic Self-Compassion® training is birthed out of a series of understandings about the stressful world we are living in today, and a desire to find tools for making sense of, and remaining grounded and nourished in, these difficult times.

 1. We live in a society experiencing a pandemic of stress.
-The Sidran Traumatic Stress Institute reports that 70% of Americans have experienced something traumatic in our lives (meaning we had an experience where our emotional coping skills could not keep up with our reality) and up to 20% of us go on to develop some kind of post-traumatic stress problem that affects our ability to function (like PTSD) .
-Look around, dear ones – that means in a group of you and 6 of your friends, one of you probably has PTSD – and that’s serious.
+The Sidran Traumatic Stress Institute reported that 70% of Americans have experienced something traumatic in our lives (meaning we had an experience where our emotional coping skills could not keep up with our reality) and up to 20% of us go on to develop some kind of post-traumatic stress problem that affects our ability to function (like PTSD).

 2. In order to heal stress we need to address ourselves at the level of body experience.
-Dr. Bessel van der Kolk, author of the seminal book, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, after the events of 9/11, introduced to the mainstream that talk therapy alone is not enough to address stress-related problems.
+Dr. Bessel van der Kolk, author of the seminal book, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, after the events of 9/11 in the US, asserted that talk therapy alone is not enough to address stress-related problems.
 He writes, “You can be fully in charge of your life only if you can acknowledge the reality of your body, in all its visceral dimensions.”
-We need to address the level of body experience as well as mental experience in order to heal.
+We need to address our body experience as well as our mental experience in order to heal.

-3. In order to stress-proof our system for the future, we need to stay in touch with our bodies.
+3. In order to stress-guard our system for the future, we need to stay in touch with our bodies.
 Research shows that we are more prone to stress when we are not aware of our bodies.
 Those of us with lower levels of emotional resiliency also have lower levels of body awareness (interoception).
-If we can’t obtain information about what’s not working for our body (in times of stress), we can’t then identify what would work for our body (what our body needs) and we are less able to adapt to difficult situations because we don’t have the information we need to act.
+If we can’t obtain information about what’s not working for our body, we can’t then identify what would work for our body and we are less able to adapt to difficult situations because we don’t have the information we need to act.

 4. Most of us need to re-learn how to get in touch with our body.
 The experience of Strozzi Institute instructors who teach the Embodied Leadership curriculum is that around 80% of people need to be reintroduced to their body as a source of information.
 One of our survival mechanisms, according to Dr van der Kolk, is to dissociate from our bodies as a way to manage stress.
-Given the many stressors we experience every day, many of us have forgotten how to tune in to our bodies (for good reason).
-We need to learn to safely re-acquaint ourselves with our body.
+Given the many stressors we experience every day, many of us have forgotten how to tune in to our bodies.
+We need to be re-acquainted with our body.

 5. We need to re-acquaint ourselves with our body safely.
 Many modalities of healing work have emerged historically to help us get back in touch with our body safely.
 The soft animal of our body needs to be treated with wisdom and compassion, especially when it is learning to recover from stress.

-6. Awareness of body experience is not enough; self-compassion is the missing piece.
+7. Awareness of body experience is not enough; self-compassion is the missing piece.
 As Dr. Christopher Germer writes, “… just noticing what’s happening is often not enough.
 We need to embrace ourselves.
-While mindfulness tells us, “Hold your suffering in spacious awareness,” the wisdom of self-compassion says, “Be kind to yourself when you suffer.”
+While mindfulness tells us, ‘Hold your suffering in spacious awareness,’ the wisdom of self-compassion says, ‘Be kind to yourself when you suffer.’
 Self-kindness opens a new path to healing.
 Warmth creates space.
-Mindfulness invites us to ask, “What am I experiencing right now?”
-Self-compassion invites us to ask, “What do I need right now?”
+Mindfulness invites us to ask, ‘What am I experiencing right now?’
+Self-compassion invites us to ask, ‘What do I need right now?’”

-• the source of information about our emotions,
+• the source of information about our emotions and needs,

-• the wise teacher we need to teach us how to respond to these emotions,
+• the wise teacher we need to teach us how to respond to these emotions and needs,

 • the gatekeeper that allows us permission to tend to our body,